 Women empowerment is one of the major tools to alleviate poverty to a certain extent and use as major source for microfinance to support the society.
 Why do women Empowerment important?
 In general perception that women do not get what they deserve.
 There are so much of impotent factors that really look into the women participation and empowerment considering various factors which could be used to change the game.
 We can look at in different dimensions why women are important in poverty eradication through women empowerment.
-There are facts, such as Talent, Overall development of the benefit, society, Economic Reduce corruption, Self-esteem etc. It is proven that women are talented as men.
-Historically, women were not given due recognition, not given much opportunity for higher education like men and imposed restrictions to pursue their talents mainly due to the cultural, social factors, religion and conservative thinking pattern in respective societies.Predominately, nobody realized that effective and more objective programms towards enhancing women empowerment which would support and take leadership to create economic and social development in the society instead of mere development of individual.
+There are facts, such as Talent, Overall development of the society, Economic benefit, Reduce corruption, Self-esteem etc. It is proven that women are talented as men.
+Historically, women were not given due recognition, not given much opportunity for higher education like men and imposed restrictions to pursue their talents mainly due to the cultural, social factors. religion and conservative thinking pattern in respective societies.
+Predominately, nobody realized that effective and more objective programms towards enhancing women empowerment which would support and take leadership to create economic and social development in the society instead of mere development of individual.
 Women empowerments would lead and provide support to more financial independence of women.
 Also this would use as a game change to reduce malpractices and also take punitive steps and leadership to reduce corruption.
 As we know corruption is embedded in the society and could not be eliminated entirely.
-By giving due place to women in the society, women would be able to improve self-esteem and self-respect the among society.
-Malhotra(2002) constructed a list of the most commonly used dimensions women's empowerment, these frameworks suggest that women's empowerment needs multiple dimensions occur along including: economic, socio-cultural, familial interpersonal, political, legal, and psychological.
+By giving due place to women in the society, women would be able to improve self-esteem and self-respect among the society.
+Malhotra(2002) constructed a list of the most commonly used dimensions of women's empowerment, these frameworks suggest that women's empowerment needs to occur along multiple dimensions including: economic. socio-cultural. familial interpersonal, legal, political, and psychological.